hakyimlab/MetaXcan/software/Readme.md

 ## PrediXcan.py

 This is a minimalistic implementation of PrediXcan method.
 It takes gene expression values (from a plain-text file or HDF5) and computes association to a phenotype vector.
-It supports naive correction for arbitrary covariates (taken from a plain text file or HDF5).
+It supports naive correction for arbitrary covariates (taken from a plain text file or HDF5). there are tools to generate these files [in the main PrediXcan repository](https://github.com/hakyim/PrediXcan).

 ## MulTiXcan.py

 This is the main implementation of the Multi-Tissue association method.
-It takes a collection of files containing gene expression (each file assumed to be a single tissue/study) and computes joint association to a vector phenotype
+It takes a collection of files containing gene expression (each file assumed to be a single tissue/study) and computes joint association to a vector phenotype.
+[The main PrediXcan repository](https://github.com/hakyim/PrediXcan) contaisn tools to generate gene expression files as used by this script.

 ## SMulTiXcan.py